 How To Make Medieval Nürnberger Lebkuchen

 Combine honey and sugar in a pot and bring to a boil.
 Pour the hot honey over the flour and coarsely ground spices.
 Stir everything together and let the dough rest for about 30 minutes or 1 hour.
-Then roll the dough out 1 cm/ half an inch thick on a floured surface.
+Then roll the dough out 1/2″ (1cm) thick on a floured surface.
 Cut out rectangles with a knife.
-Decorate the lebkuchen with blanched almond halves if you want.
-Let the lebkuchen rest overnight.
+If you want, you can decorate the lebkuchen with blanched almond halves.
+Then let the lebkuchen rest overnight at room temperature.